 – Returning Online Purchases: If a retailer has both an online and brick-and-mortar presence, the rules of returning can be different between online and in-store.
 If you are returning something that was purchased online, you may have restrictions for returning it in-store, and/or you will be given a gift card or credit for that retailer instead of a check or a credit to your charge card.
 The return policies of different sites vary widely – details below – so before initiating a return, read the policy so you know what to expect.

-Many retailers, like Sephora, Zappos, and Nordstrom, have generous policies with free return shipping, but there are many online stores, like Uniqlo and Forever 21, that have strict rules and restrictions for returning, especially in-store.
-Because online returns have become so common, we are seeing more retailers adjust their return policies, i.e. charging fees, encouraging in-store returns over online, etc. Examples of this are Gap, Old Navy, and JCrew, which are shortening their regular return windows to 30 days (this may be extended during the holidays, however.
-Amazon is now charging a $1 return fee if someone who lives near a Whole Foods or Kohl’s (and therefore could drop their return there) opts to return their items through the mail.
-Retailers, like DSW, Anthropologie, REI, and L.L.
+Because online returns have become so common, we are seeing more retailers adjust their return policies, i.e. shortening return windows, charging fees, etc. As an example, Gap, Old Navy, and JCrew are shortening their regular return windows, Amazon is now charging a $1 return fee if someone who lives near a Whole Foods or Kohl’s (and therefore could drop their return there) opts to return their items through the mail.
+DSW, Anthropologie, REI, and L.L.
 Bean are now charging fees for mailed returns.

 Just keep it?